reshinto/Basic_technologies_revision/math/linearAlgebra.md

 - The sum vector traverses from the tail of the first vector to the head of the second
 ### Vector Subtraction
 ![Vector Subtraction](../images/vectorSubtraction.png)
-  - We cannot subtract a three-dimensional vector with a four-dimensional vector
+  - We cannot subtract a three-dimensional vector from a four-dimensional vector
-- dimensions don't match error example
+- dimensions don't match the error example
 ```python
 import numpy as np